jsp282/FernetHW/Spec.md

-# Fernet Spec
+# Fernet Spec 2

-This document describes version 0x80 (currently the only version) of the fernet format.
+This document describes version 0x81 of the fernet format.

 Conceptually, fernet takes a user-provided *message* (an arbitrary sequence of bytes), a *key* (256 bits), and the current